How Stocks are Voted

 A direct communications system avoids having to send proxy materials through brokers, banks, and other intermediaries, enabling companies to communicate with their shareholders in a more efficient and cost-effective manner.
 Shareholders who desire to remain anonymous would be permitted to do so through the establishment of nominee accounts, but would do so at their own expense.

-Voting and Communications System
+The Need to Reform the Shareholder Voting and Communications System

 1. Direct Communications with Individual Investors.
-The SEC should eliminate the NOBO/OBO distinction, to give companies' access to contact information for all of their beneficial owners and permitting companies to communicate with them directly.
+The SEC should eliminate the NOBO/OBO distinction, to give public companies' access to contact information for all of their beneficial owners and permit companies to communicate with them directly.
 Shareholders who want to remain anonymous should bear the cost of maintaining their privacy, by establishing nominee accounts or by similar means.

 2. Voting By Retail Investors.
 The SEC should examine how to protect the vote of the retail investor, particularly in the case of unvoted shares.

 3. Competition among Proxy Service Providers.
-Brokers, banks, and other intermediaries should not stand in the way of direct communications between companies and the beneficial owners of their securities.
+Brokers, banks, and other intermediaries should not stand in the way of direct communications between public companies and the beneficial owners of their securities.
 Companies should have the ability to determine the distributors of their communications by choosing among several different service providers.
 Companies also should not be forced to pay for the costs of a system in which the fees and the service providers are determined by third parties.

 4. Proxy Voting Integrity.
 The SEC should consider additional steps to ensure that the proxy voting system is transparent and verifiable.
 In this regard, the SEC should examine its ownership disclosure requirements and consider requiring disclosure of both voting and economic ownership along with both positive and negative economic ownership.